JLuij/CV-GeoGuessr/docs/index.md

 We can conclude that data augmentation is indeed essential for deep neural network training.

-## Conclusion
+## Conclusions

+With all of the above experiments in mind, the following conclusions can be drawn:

+- Data augmentation is crucial in preventing your model from overfitting.
-- With a dataset limited to 10.000 images its more efficient to only unlock part of a pretrained model.
+- With a dataset limited to 10.000 images, it's more efficient to only unlock part of a pretrained Resnet-50 model.
-- Simularity of neighbourhoods can somewhat be infeard from the model predicitons.
+- Similarity of neighbourhoods can somewhat be inferred from the model predicitons.
-- Its better to fintune a model with more images than more relevant images.
+- Its better to finetune a model with more images from ImageNet than more relevant images from Places365.

 ## Discussion/future work
 ### Approach